Manatee County Criminal Division 3

 • Evidentiary hearings if the parties comply with Rule 2.530 of the Florida Rules of General Practice and Judicial Administration.

-You may not appear by Zoom for the following court appearances:
+You may not appear by Zoom for the following court appearances, unless you are given permission from the Court in advance:

 • Arraignments,